 While still out of earshot of her husband she stopped her mule and looked out over the Canyon.
 The scene reminded her of a Sunday school class she had attended as a child, where she had been told that if she wanted to find an example of God’s glory she need look no further than a sunrise.
 She was not one to embrace religion because of words, but that advice she had never forgotten.

-“Miss.
+“Madame.
 Do you want to know a secret.
 I learned it from an Indian man.”

 The Lady nodded and smiled, but the girl took no notice.
 She did not need affirmation to continue.

-“Mother told me not to talk to savages but my eldest brother said they know magic, and he’s been to war, so when my mother was fighting with Mr. Cameron about his fees I did.
-Talk to a savage, I mean.
+“Mother told me not to talk to Indians but my eldest brother said they know magic, and he’s been to war, so when my mother was fighting with Mr. Cameron about his fees I did.
+Talk to an Indian, I mean.
 He had a feather cap and wore nothing but moccasins and a small cloth around his privates.
 He told me that sage brush has the power to clean things, not like vinegar and water does, but like the way the wind blows dust away.
 I gave him my charm bracelet and in return he gave me this and told me to burn it.
 Please have it.
 Mother said I can’t take it home.”

 “My goodness, that sage is on fire!”
-The Lady shied away from the smoking bouquet the child had just handed her, but continued to clasp the girl’s hand.
+The Lady shied away from the smoking herbal bouquet the child had just handed her, but continued to clasp the girl’s hand.

 The child spoke, “Now wave it.
 The cleaning magic is in the smoke.”

 The Lady solemnly waved the sage in the air before her eyes, like a Catholic priest with a censer.
 The heavy smoke fell down into the shadowy, cool area along the edge of the trail where her husband was talking.
 Eventually it merged with the swirling smoke from his cigarette, until a slight gust of wind dispersed it.
 The Lady turned turned to the girl, “Thank you very much.
 My family could use some healing magic right now.
 Let me pay you …”